-QUINCY DAVIS, born on August 27th 1977 in Grand Rapids, MI, comes from a very musical family.
-He picked up the drums from an early age and often would play with his older brother in their basement.
+QUINCY DAVIS, born in Grand Rapids, MI, comes from a very musical family.
+He began taking piano and drum lessons at age 6 and often would play with his brother Xavier Davis (piano) in their basement.
 In his elementary and middle school bands, he also played trumpet and tuba.
+Both of his parents are musicians who exposed him to all different styles of music including instrumental jazz, vocal jazz, European classical, gospel, opera, R&B and jazz fusion.

 His formal musical studies began during his 11th grade year at Interlochen Arts Academy (IAA).
 There he studied classical percussion as well as trap-set drumming.
 IAA is where he received his first experience playing with a jazz band.
 IAA proved to be an important contribution to Davis’ future successes.

 In 1995, Davis graduated from IAA and began college at Western Michigan University.
 There he studied with drum master, Billy Hart.
-Along with learning more about the drums, Mr. Hart instilled in Davis a deep knowledge of the music, which has proven to be very beneficial to his career.
-During these collegiate years, Davis played at various collegiate jazz festivals where notable musicians like Benny Green, Bunky Green, Jon Faddis, Roy Haynes, Carl Allen, Louis Hayes, and Wallace Roney heard and recognized Davis' talents with written accolades and excellence certificates.
+Along with learning more about the drums, Mr. Hart instilled in Davis a deep knowledge of music, which has proven to be very important to his career.
+During these collegiate years, Davis played at various collegiate jazz festivals where notable musicians like Benny Green, Bunky Green, Jon Faddis, Roy Haynes, Carl Allen, Louis Hayes, and Wallace Roney heard and recognized Davis’ talents with written accolades and awards.

 After graduating in 1999, Davis taught elementary and middle school instrumental music in the Grand Rapids area for one year before moving to New York City.

 In the summer of 2000, Davis moved to New York City.
-He quickly became one of the sought after young cats on the New York jazz scene.
-Since being in New York, Davis has played with many great musicians such as Wynton Marsalis, Frank Wess, Russell Malone, Eric Reed, Paquito D'Rivera, Lew Tebakin, Marcus Printup, Warren Vache, Ron Blake, Jon Faddis, Stefon Harris, Peter Berstein, Roy Hargrove, Randy Johnston, Laverne Butler, Paula West, Nicholas Payton, New York Voices, Ryan Kisor and Wessell Anderson.
+He quickly became one of the sought after “young cats” on the New York jazz scene.
+In New York, Davis played with many great musicians such as Frank Wess, Ernestine Anderson, Cecil McLorin-Salvant, Russell Malone, Eric Reed, Paquito D'Rivera, Kurt Elling, Christian McBride, Buster Williams, Eric Alexander, Leslie Odom Jr., Seamus Blake, Vanessa, Rubin, Aaron Goldberg, Jon Faddis, Jimmy Heath, Gerald Clayton, The Clayton Brothers, Peter Bernstein, Jimmy Heath, David Hazeltine, Roy Hargrove, Randy Johnston, Bob Sheppard, Paula West, Houston Person, Curtis Fuller, New York Voices, The Mingus Orchestra, Ryan Kisor and Wessell Anderson.
+Davis continues to play with many of these great artists.